Francys Sudnicka

-Francys Sudnicka (born 9 December 1979 in Valencia, Venezuela) is a Polish-Venezuelan model.
+Francys Sudnicka (born 9 December 1979 in Valencia, Venezuela) is a Polish-Venezuelan model and beauty pageant titleholder.

 She was born in the city of Valencia, Venezuela and lived in Poland until her adolescence.
 She then moved back to Venezuela to pursue pageantry, before returning for good to Poland.

 She is noted for being the second former contestant of the Miss Venezuela pageant (after Natascha Börger) to win the right to represent another country at the Miss Universe pageant.

 Early life

 Francys Mayela Sudnicka was born on 9 December 1979 in Valencia, Venezuela.
 Through her family's Polish ancestry, Sudnicka's parents were able to move to Poland with her when she was 2 years old.
 Sudnicka went to school in Poland and lived there until adolescence.
 Despite this, she never lost Venezuelan citizenship and was therefore able to represent Venezuela at beauty pageants.
 For this purpose, Sudnicka temporarily returned to Venezuela in 2002.